pyfar/spharpy/CONTRIBUTING.rst

 Before you submit a pull request, check that it meets these guidelines:

 1. The pull request should include tests.
 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring.
-3. The pull request should work for Python >=3.7.
-Make sure that the tests pass for all supported Python versions.
+3. If checks to not pass, have a look at https://app.circleci.com/pipelines/github/mberz/spharpy for more information.

 Testing Guidelines